SC LOWCOUNTRY TOUR

 32–49 miles, flat terrain

-After breakfast at a nearby cafe, we bike from the inn toward some of the best biking along the South Carolina coast.
+After breakfast at the inn, we enjoy some of the best biking along the South Carolina coast.
 Early in the ride, we pass by the Penn Center on St. Helena Island, the school established in 1862 to educate freed slaves.
 Just down the road, stop to see the ruins of a "Chapel of Ease," a small chapel built during the plantation era so that wealthy plantation owners could attend church without traveling to the mainland.

-We picnic at Hunting Island State Park where opportunities abound to walk isolated sandy beaches, bike the extensive park road network and climb the historic Hunting Island Lighthouse for a fantastic view of the SC coast.
-After lunch, you may opt to join a guided hike past the lagoon and sound waters protected by this barrier island.
-Your local guides will stop on a sandbar to explain how the migratory nature of barrier islands shape our area.
-Return at your leisure to Beaufort and savor the soft sea breezes along the waterfront park.
+We picnic at Hunting Island State Park where opportunities abound to walk isolated sandy beaches, bike the enchanting park roads under at tropical tree canopy and climb the historic Hunting Island Lighthouse for a fantastic view of the SC coast.
+We'll have a picnic lunch in the shadow of the lighthouse before returning to Beaufort to savor the soft sea breezes along the waterfront park.
 Dinner is on your own this evening, with numerous good options within walking distance.

 Day 3